ManasNM/BuzzScale-IPO-Data-Optimization/README.md

-An analysis of social media content performance and audience sentiment to optimize BuzzScale's IPO strategy."
+An analysis of social media content performance and audience sentiment to optimize BuzzScale's IPO strategy

 Key components: